AmoniH12-3/SQL_Data_Analyst_Job_Dataset/README.md

 # Introduction
-This project analyzes a dataset of data analyst job postings to identify:
+This project analyzes a 2023 dataset of data analyst job postings to identify:
 - 🔝 The most in-demand technical skills
+- 💰The highest paying Data Analyst roles
 - 💰 The highest average salaries by skill
-- 🌐 Remote-first trends
 - 📈 Recommendations on the most optimal skills to learn for career growth
 # Background
 ## Tools I used